vallis/synthlisa/README.txt

 ================

 Please see license.pdf or license.doc.
-I would appreciate it if you could send me a signed copy of the license.
+I would appreciate it if you could send me a signed copy of the license (which is the Caltech public domain license; later Synthetic LISA will be switched to the more open MIT license).

 ======================
 3. System requirements